Communications in the Isle of Man: Telephones

 In 1962 a further undersea cable was laid by HMTS Ariel between Colwyn Bay and the Island.

-Historically, the telephone system on the Isle of Man had been run as a monopoly by the British General Post Office, and later British Telecommunications, and operated as part of the Liverpool telephone district.
+Historically, the telephone system in the Isle of Man had been run as a monopoly by the British General Post Office, and later British Telecommunications, and operated as part of the Liverpool telephone district.

-By 1985 the privatised British Telecom had inherited the telephone operations of the GPO, including those on the Isle of Man.
+By 1985 the privatised British Telecom had inherited the telephone operations of the GPO, including those in the Isle of Man.
 At this time the Manx Government announced that it would award a 20-year licence to operate the telephone system in a tender process.
 As part of this process, in 1986 British Telecom created a Manx-registered subsidiary company, Manx Telecom, to bid for the tender.
 It was believed that a local identity and management would be more politically acceptable in the tendering process as they competed with Cable & Wireless to win the licence.
 Manx Telecom won the tender, and commenced operations under the new identity from 1 January 1987.

 On 28 March 1988 an 8,000 telephone circuit fibre optic cable, the longest unregenerated system in Europe, was inaugurated.
 It links Port Grenaugh to Silecroft in Cumbria, and was laid in September 1987.
 The cable was buried in the seabed along its entire length.

 A further fibre optic cable, known as BT-MT1 was laid in October 1990 between Millom in Cumbria and Douglas, a distance of 43 nmi.
 Jointly operated by BT and Manx Telecom, it provides six channels each with a bandwidth of 140 Mbit/s.
 This cable remains in use today.

 In July 1992, Mercury Communications laid the LANIS fibre-optic cables.
 LANIS-1 runs for 61 nmi between Port Grenaugh and Blackpool, and LANIS-2 runs for 36 nmi between the Isle of Man and Northern Ireland.
 They have six channels each with a bandwidth of 565 Mbit/s.
 The LANIS cables are now operated by Cable & Wireless.
 The LANIS-1 cable was damaged 600 m off Port Grenaugh on 27 November 2006, causing loss of the link and resulting in temporary Internet access issues for some Manx customers whilst it was awaiting repair.